vals-productions/sqlighter/README.md

 SQLighter is Object Oriented SQLite implementation for Android and iOS mobile platforms.

 * Provides basic SQL capabilities and flexibilty (SQLighter)
-* ORM features, auto generate tables for your objects (AmfibiaN)
+* ORM features, auto generate tables for your objects (AmfibiaN sub-project)
 * Database schema versioning management
 * JSON mappings
 * Portability of your implementation between Android and iOS platforms by being compliant with J2ObjC code translation standards.